jliagouris/UCDS/lectures.md

 Students are expected to attend each lecture either in person or via Zoom.
 According to BU safety guidelines, **the maximum number of students who can attend a lecture in CAS B20 is 22**.
 If this limit is exceeded, students will have to physically attend lectures in rotation (further instructions will be sent via Piazza before the semester starts).
-For those who cannot attend (e.g. due to different time zones), **all lectures will be prerecorded and the videos will be posted on Piazza**.
+For those who cannot attend even remotely (e.g. due to different time zones), **all lectures will be prerecorded and the videos will be posted on Piazza**.
 Ultimately, students are responsible for their own learning, and thus for keeping up with the material.

 # Tentative lecture schedule